New York Court Records

 Can I Access Sealed Criminal Court Records?

 In order to access sealed New York criminal records, members of the public will need to make a motion to vacate the order.
-Interested parties can also challenge the order sealing the record or make a direct appeal to the court.
+Interested parties can also challenge the order by sealing the record or making a direct appeal to the court.
 However, once sealed, most criminal records remain closed to the public.

 In most cases, the restrictions on sealed records do not apply to defendants.
-Defendants listed on a sealed criminal case may be able to access their own records by presenting a picture I.D to a clerk in the Central Clerk’s Office situated at:
+Defendants listed on a sealed criminal case may be able to access their own records by presenting a picture ID to a clerk in the Central Clerk’s Office situated at:

 100 Centre Street,